Area Agency on Aging

-The Health System's Aging and Adult Services serves as the local Area Agency on Aging (AAA).
-AAAs created by the federal Older Americans Act to act as the focal point for aging concerns at the community level.
+The Health System's Aging and Adult Services serves as the local Area Agency on Aging (AAA.)
+AAA created by the federal Older Americans Act act as the focal point for aging concerns at the community level.
 The goals of the AAA are to:

-Promote consumers and other public involvement in the planning and delivery of services.
+- Promote consumer and other public involvement in the planning and delivery of services

 New Beginning Coalition